Prog-Academy-projects/FuturamaAPI/README.md

 # 🚀 FuturamaAPI App
-A simple web app that fetches and displays data from the Futurama API, showcasing characters, quotes, and episodes from the iconic animated series.
+A simple web app that fetches and displays data from the Futurama API, showcasing characters from the iconic animated series.

 ## 🎬 Features
 - Fetch and display:
     - Characters
-    - Quotes
-    - Episodes
 - Simple UI for browsing and viewing content
+- Modal for preview Characters data
 - Loading indicator during API requests
 - Responsive layout